placrosse/kodo/docs/source/including_kodo_in_your_application.rst

 .. _including-kodo-in-your-application:

-Including Kodo in your application
+Including Kodo in Your Application
 ==============================
 In the following we will describe what you need to do to include Kodo in your application / project.

 .. _kodo-dependencies:

-Kodo dependencies
+Kodo Dependencies
 -----------------
 In Kodo we rely on a number of external libraries, these must be available in order to successfully compile an application including Kodo.